2023

 ● Duchenne muscular dystrophy

-This project was initiated by Dr. Stéphana Carelli and the association Neurogel en Marche.
-A first (unpublished) study had already shown the effectiveness of stem cells derived from activated fat for Parkinson’s disease in mice.
-Dr. Stéphana Carelli developed, after nine years of research, a new cellular growth “niche” that uses no biological component or active agent for cell expansion, preventing any tumor growth phenomenon.
-A major publication co-financed by Neurogel en Marche on this new cell culture method now allows us to consider a new study, as well as studies on ALS or muscular dystrophy.
-This Parkinson’s disease mouse study, involving injection of cells into the striatum, has been estimated at €27,212.
+This project was initiated by Dr. Stéphana Carelli and the Neurogel en Marche association.
+An initial (unpublished) study had already demonstrated the effectiveness of stem cells derived from activated adipose tissue against Parkinson's disease in mice.
+After nine years of research, Dr. Stéphana Carelli developed a new cell culture medium that uses no biological components or active agents for cell expansion, thus preventing any tumor growth.
+A major publication, co-funded by Neurogel en Marche, on this new cell culture method, now makes it possible to consider a new study, as well as studies on ALS or muscular dystrophy.
+This study on Parkinson's disease in mice, involving the injection of cells into the striatum, was estimated at €27,212.

 This project was initiated in collaboration with Dr. Stéphana Carelli.
-We must present to pharmacist and scientist Serge Braun, scientific director of the French Muscular Dystrophy Association (AFM) – Téléthon, a project combining stem cells derived from activated fat and erythropoietin in a canine model.
-We have just summarized the objective and protocol for this work and will submit a dossier.
-If accepted in this call for projects, funding will come from the AFM–Téléthon association.
+We are to present to pharmacist and researcher Serge Braun, scientific director of the French Muscular Dystrophy Association (AFM) – Téléthon, a project combining stem cells derived from activated adipose tissue and erythropoietin in a canine model.
+We have just summarized the objective and protocol of this work and will submit an application.
+If our project is selected as part of this call for projects, it will be funded by the AFM–Téléthon association.

-Amyotrophic Lateral Sclerosis in a Mouse Model (ARSLA Association)
+Amyotrophic lateral sclerosis in a murine model (ARSLA Association)

-We will submit a dossier for 2021, again combining stem cells derived from activated fat and erythropoietin in a mouse model.
-If accepted in this call for projects, funding will come from the ARSLA association.
+We will submit an application for 2021, again combining stem cells derived from activated adipose tissue and erythropoietin in a mouse model.
+If our project is selected under this call for proposals, it will be funded by the ARSLA association.